 Twenty-eight out of 29 mountain lions tested in the study have tested positive for one or more anticoagulant compounds and seven have died from anticoagulant rodenticide poisoning (as of December 2021).

 Other major causes of death in mountain lions include intraspecific strife (mountain lions killing other mountain lions) and vehicle strikes.)
-Since 2002, 24 mountain lions (collared and uncollared) have been killed by vehicles on the many busy roads, highways, and freeways in the region (as of December 2021).
+Since 2002, at least 32 mountain lions (collared and uncollared) have been killed by vehicles on the many busy roads, highways, and freeways in the region (as of December 2022).

 Click on the links below to learn more about the more notable mountain lion deaths.